ugowe/swift-people-ios-0616/README.md

 1. Write a designated initializer that takes values for the `name` and `ageInYears` properties. **Top-tip:** *Remember that* `ageInYears` *is an optional property.*

-2. Write a convenience initializer that takes an argument for `name`, but no `ageInYears`.
+2. Write a convenience initializer that takes an argument for `name`, but not `ageInYears`.
 This should call the designated initializer with a `nil` value for `ageInYears`, since no information was collected for it.

 3. Write a default initializer that calls the designated initializer to set the `name` property to `"John Doe"` and `ageInYears` to `nil`.